moofoo/transform-tty/Readme.md

 const [frames, clearedFrames] = transformTTY.getFrames();

+/*
+frames:
-// frames =         [ 'foo', 'foo  bar', 'baz  bar' ]
+[ 'foo', 'foo  bar', 'baz  bar' ]

+clearedFrames:
-// clearedFrames =  [ 'foo', 'foo  bar', 'baz' ]
+[ 'foo', 'foo  bar', 'baz' ]
+*/
 ```

 `frames` has changed to reflect the `clearLine(1)` call, but `clearedFrames` is the same as when `clearLine(0)` was used.
-Again, this is because the sequences you get with `transformTTY.addSequencer(null, true)` represent the ideal case for all clearing control codes, assuming the intent is to completely clear the output.
+Again, this is because the sequences you get with `transformTTY.addSequencer(null, true)` represent the ideal case for control codes that clear outpout, assuming the intent is to completely clear the output.

 Actual rendering / clearing algorithms are more complex than this, of course.
 Along with the other tests, I've included an [example CLI Spinner](https://github.com/moofoo/transform-tty/blob/main/tests/spinner.js) with [tests](https://github.com/moofoo/transform-tty/blob/main/tests/spinner.test.js) to show how TransformTTY could be used in a more realistic situation to test and optimize a CLI animation program.